spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/click-and-collect-feature-walkthrough/service-point-cart-subdomain-walkthrough.md

 On a project level, this can be extended to support more complex scenarios such as:

-1. Getting information from external systems about the offer you want to replace the current offer with.
+1. Receive information from external systems about the offer you want to replace the current offer with.
-2. Have different algorithms for replacement based on information obtained from a customer.
+2. Have different algorithms for cart item replacement based on information obtained from a customer.